 Framework for Policy Creation and Oversight

-Procedures are written statements of specific processes to implement policy.
+Procedures are detailed, written statements of specific processes to implement a policy.
 Procedures bridge the gap between policy and practice.
 St. Cloud State University may develop written procedures to implement its own policy, Minnesota State policy, state or federal law, or contractual obligations.

 Understanding the Policy Hierarchy

 Policies at each level of the policy hierarchy must comply with the laws or policies at all levels above it.
 To maintain consistency and uniform application, a policy should be developed and applied at the broadest institutional level.
 At St. Cloud State University, policies designated with the policy type 'All University' will provide the broadest level of implementation.
-When proposing a policy, it is important to first determine if the policy can or should be written as an All University policy.

-Unique circumstances or specific requirements of a department or unit can be written as an exception within an All University policy or procedure and should be whenever possible.
-For example, the Student Participation and Medical Consultation Procedure is classified as All University, but there is an exception for Education Abroad Medical Concerns, which has specific requirements involving the Center for International Studies.
+Unique circumstances or specific requirements of a department or unit can be written as an exception within an ‘All University’ policy or procedure and should be whenever possible.
+For example, the Student Participation and Medical Consultation Procedure is classified as ‘All University’, but there is an exception for Education Abroad Medical Concerns, which has specific requirements involving the Center for International Studies.

-When it is not possible to capture the necessary exception within an All University policy because it is too detailed or the policy is only applicable to a specific department or group of departments, Departmental, Functional Unit, and Unit-Specific Policies can be developed, as long as they comply with all policies or laws higher up the hierarchy structure.
+When it is not possible to capture the necessary exception within an All University policy because it is too detailed or the policy is only applicable to a specific department or group of departments; Departmental, Functional Unit, and Unit-Specific Policies can be developed, as long as they comply with all policies or laws higher up the hierarchy structure.

 Overview of Development Process